vatsasiddhartha/WorkTalk/README.md

 - **Answer Questions**: Users can click on a question to navigate to an answer page where they can provide their answers.
 - **Real-Time Updates**: All data interactions are handled in real-time using Firebase Realtime Database.

-## Screenshots

-Include some screenshots of your app to give users a visual idea of what your app looks like.

 ## Installation